AssistoLab/DropDown/README.md

 ```

 - `canBeDisplayed` tells if there is enough height to display the drop down.
 If its value is `false`, the drop down is not showed.
-- `offscreenHeight`: if the drop down was not able to show all options from the data source at once, `offscreenHeight` will contain the height needed to display all options at once (without having to scroll through them).
+- `offscreenHeight`: if the drop down was not able to show all cells from the data source at once, `offscreenHeight` will contain the height needed to display all cells at once (without having to scroll through them).
 This can be used in a scroll view or table view to scroll enough before showing the drop down.

 ### Important